gemforce-team/wGemCombiner/README.md

 Head to the [Release page] (https://github.com/gemforce-team/wGemCombiner/releases) to download the last version of the program.
 WGemCombiner depends on .NET framework >= 4.5, included on all the newer versions of Windows.

-#### Supported systems:
+#### Supported operative systems:

 * Windows: from Vista to 10 (sorry XP users, complain with Microsoft's .NET versions)
-* Others: compiles with mono 4.2+ but neither mono-runtime nor wine can still run it correctly
+* Others: wine can run it, but it cannot send keyboard/mouse events correctly

+#### Supported Gemcraft versions:

+* Browser: all major browsers supported, zoom level MUST be 100%:
+    * Firefox: Disable (Flash protected mode)[https://support.mozilla.org/en-US/kb/adobe-flash-protected-mode-firefox]
+      for a large speed boost, best of all tested browsers
+    * Chrome: Extensive sandboxing of the Flash player makes wGC very slow here, but it works
+    * IE/Edge: Works
+* Standalone Flash player: a pain to set up, but running the browser version here makes wGC much faster, zoom level MUST be 100%
+* Steam: Supported at all resolutions

 ### How To: